 About Jabel Hafit Tombs

-The Jabel Hafit Tombs belong to the “Hafeet Period” which was about 3200 to 2700BC.
-There are approximately 500 tombs in all at the foot of the mountain.
-There are rare skeletal remains in the tombs, but workers presume as many as ten individuals were originally buried in any particular tomb.
+The Jabel Hafit Tombs belong to the ‘Hafeet Period’ which was about 3200 to 2700 BC and named for the distinctive beehive shaped tombs.
+There are approximately 500 tombs in all at the foot of the mountain, discovered in 1950 and excavated by Danish archaeologists in 1959.
+There are rare skeletal remains in the tombs, but workers presume as many as 10 individuals were originally buried in any particular tomb.